jrjones9440/DFIR-Techniques/docs/Tools/DFIR_Command_Line_Tools.md

-# DFIR Command-Line Tools (SANS EZ Tools Poster Run Book)
+# DFIR Eric Zimmerman Tools (SANS EZ Tools)

-> **Purpose:** This page documents the **common DFIR command-line tools** highlighted in the **SANS “Forensics the EZ Way – Results in Seconds at the Command Line” poster**, including what each tool is for, what artifacts it processes, and copy/paste-ready usage examples. fileciteturn1file0
+> **Purpose:** This page documents the **common DFIR command-line tools** highlighted in the **SANS “Forensics the EZ Way – Results in Seconds at the Command Line” poster**, including what each tool is for, what artifacts it processes, and copy/paste-ready usage examples.
 > Recommended use: bake these into **repeatable triage scripts** and standardize output formats (CSV/JSON/HTML) across investigations.

 ---